Skip to Main Content

 Two Girl Scouts working on a project at a table.

-The Society of Women Engineers (SWE) Miami University seeks to spark girls’ interest in science during their annual Girl Scout Day.
+The Society of Women Engineers (SWE) Miami University seeks to spark girls’ interest in STEM during their annual Girl Scout Day.
+Programming is provided for students in 3rd through 12th grade.
+This event occurs in the spring.

 students working on a project for a disabled person